-Agency Policy LSC 3-3049, address this provision.
-The agency reported there were (0) incidents of inmate on inmate abusive sexual contact with a finding of guilt, therefore there was no documentation to review specific to this provision.

-Staff interviewed reported an inmate on inmate sexual abuse incident would be considered a major rule violation and could result in disciplinary restrictive housing.
+Agency Policy LSC 2.11, address this provision.
+The agency reported there were (0) incidents of inmate-on-inmate abusive sexual contact with a finding of guilt, all documentation reviewed is in accordance with this provision.
+Staff interviewed reported an inmate-on-inmate sexual abuse incident would be considered a major rule violation and could result in disciplinary restrictive housing.
 The sanction would be referred for supervisory review and approval.